-Scarlet is an established playwright in the Kitchener-Waterloo.
-She has written a number of one-act plays covering a broad range of styles and stories that have been performed in Page 1 Productions’ OutFest, JM Drama’s ActOne Festival, and the Night/Shift Place-hacking Festival, among others.
+Scarlet is an established playwright and director, interested in exploring the potential of the stage as a storytelling form.
+She has written a number of plays and performances covering a broad range of styles and stories that have been performed in Page 1 Productions’ OutFest, JM Drama’s ActOne Festival, and the Night/Shift Place-hacking Festival, among others.

 Her recent works include: